lucidsoftware/cumulus/modules/vpc.md

 * `$.vpc.vpcs.directory` - the directory where Cumulus expects to find VPC definitions.
 Defaults to `conf/vpc/vpcs`.
 * `$.vpc.subnets.directory` - the directory where Cumulus expects to find subnet definitions.
 Defaults to `conf/vpc/subnets`.
 * `$.vpc.route-tables.directory` - the directory where Cumulus expects to find route table definitions.
 Defaults to `conf/vpc/route-tables`.
-* `$.vpc.route-tables.routes.exclude-cidr-blocks` - an array of strings describing which CIDR blocks should be exluded from diffing and syncing when syncing a VPC's route tables
+* `$.vpc.route-tables.routes.exclude-cidr-blocks` - an array of strings describing which CIDR blocks should be exluded from diffing, syncing and migrating when syncing a VPC's route tables.
 * `$.vpc.policies.directory` - the directory where Cumulus expects to find policy definitions.
 Defaults to `conf/vpc/policies`.
+* `$.vpc.network-acls.directory` - the directory where Cumulus expects to find network acl definitions.
+Defaults to `conf/vpc/network-acls`.